SideofMan/zGP/README.md

 ## R code for zero censored Gaussian process emulation

-Please note that the following packages are required in R for this code to run: (testing)
+Please note that the following packages are required in R for this code to run:
 R.matlab
 RobustGaSP
 plotly